Odonno/ReduxSimple/README.md

 * `Dispatch` new `Action` to change the `State`
 * and listen to events/changes using the `Subscribe` method

-We will go through using an example.

-### A simple Store

 You will need to follow the following steps to create your own Redux Store:

 1. Create `State` definition